LETARTARE/CB_Collector/infos/Collector_exp.en.md

 	This is done using 'Poedit' built-in 'C::B', in which is provided a file 'project_name.po' directly translatable 'Poedit'.

-	The extension script 'Collector.cbp' will generate this file 'project_name.po' from the core project assets in 'C::B'.
+	The extension project 'Collector.cbp' will generate this file 'project_name.po' from the core project assets in 'C::B'.

 	This project is either single core or associated with other cooperative